 Related: 10 Ways to Reuse Newspaper

 Hi!
-I’m Meagan I just turned 40!
+I’m Meagan and I’m a 41 year old mom of a high energy almost 9 year old, happily navigating my way through the little boy years.
 I’ve been married for 14 years.
-She is a proud boy mom, happily navigating her way through the little boy years.
-She met her husband 20 years ago in high school; they got married 10 years later after graduating from the University of South Florida.
-Meagan currently helps run a family business with her parents while blogging about her life and love of DIY projects!
+I met my husband over 20 years ago in high school; we got married 10 years later after graduating from the University of South Florida.
+I currently help run a family business with my parents while blogging about my life and love of DIY projects!

-When she isn’t chasing her son around and constantly picking up Matchbox cars, she enjoys spending time with her family on a beach anywhere.
-She also loves decorating and organizing her home, delving into fun DIY projects, bargain shopping, and eating at unique restaurants.
-She also loves Barbecue anything and a good show or movie on Netflix.
+When I’m not at a kids sports game, I enjoy spending time with my family on a beach anywhere.
+I also love decorating and organizing, fun DIY projects, bargain shopping, and eating out or in!
+I also love Barbecue anything and a good show or movie on Netflix.

 This is the cutest!
 I’ll be making these with my little cousins next weekend, for sure. 🙂